scenerystack/community/docs/reference/api/sun/BooleanRoundToggleButton.md

 # BooleanRoundToggleButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/buttons/BooleanRoundToggleButton.ts](https://github.com/phetsims/sun/blob/main/js/buttons/BooleanRoundToggleButton.ts) for the most up-to-date information.

 ## Overview

 This toggle button uses a boolean Property and a trueNode and falseNode to display its content.